TeraSky-OSS/aws-iam-password-policy-manager/README.md

 # AWS IAM Password Policy Manager

-This project contains a CloudFormation template that sets up an AWS Lambda function and a custom resource to manage the AWS account password policy.
-The template allows you to define password policies through CloudFormation stack parameters, making the process of setting and updating password policies automated and easier to manage.
+This project contains a CloudFormation template that sets up an AWS Lambda function, a custom resource, and an optional EventBridge rule to manage the AWS account password policy.
+The primary function of this tool is to ensure that your desired password policy settings are consistently maintained.
+Any external modifications or deletions to the password policy are automatically reverted to align with the defined parameters in this CloudFormation stack.

 > **Note:** You can also deploy the CloudFormation template as a StackSet, so it'll update the password policy for all/some of the member/linked accounts in the organization.

 ## Features

 - Configurable IAM account password policy settings via CloudFormation parameters.
+- Centralized logging of password policy changes via CloudWatch.
+- Optional EventBridge rule to monitor and revert any unauthorized changes or deletions to the password policy.
 - Least privilege IAM role for Lambda function.
-- Lambda function to update the IAM account password policy.
-- Centralized logging via CloudWatch.

 ## Requirements